dayojiboye/daba-weather-app/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

 What features did you develop?
+Users can get to see weather details based on geo position provided by the metaweather api.
+They can also search for any location and get accurate weather results.

+The app also saves user's last selected location which will be the default location to display the weather for on next visit.

+User also gets to see weather of the present day and the next 5 days as well as being able to convert temperature in Celcius to Fahrenheit and vice versa.
 ## How To Use

 <!-- Example: -->